-Fig.7-1 and Fig.7-2 show the minimum recommended distance from the cooker to nearby surfaces.
+Fig.7-1 shows the minimum recommended distance from the cooker to nearby surfaces.

 The cooker should not be placed on a base.

 Above hotplate surround should be level with, or above, any adjacent work surface.

 A gap of 75 mm should be left between each side of the cooker ABOVE the hotplate level and any adjacent vertical surface.